1Password/scim-examples/kubernetes/README.md

 This works well in the deployment scenario where the 1Password SCIM bridge is the only pod in the cluster, so that it has a priority of service and can consume all the resources in the cluster without affecting the performance of other pods.

 If you are deploying the SCIM bridge to a cluster with other production services, we recommend using the following resources depending on the size of your deployment.

+> **Note**
+>
+> We are recommending not to set CPU limits when you expect performance.
+However you can set CPU limits if you have a good usecase to manage resources.
+It can be modified in your deployment based on our generic example and its expected to work in most circumstances.

 ```yaml
 requests: